-Dual Loyalty is an omnipresent feature of correctional health.
+Dual Loyalty is an omipresent feature of correctional health.
 This training will provide the opportunity to discuss issues around Dual Loyalty...
-16. De yes think we shade spend time and energy identifying and addressing concerns that stem from dual loyalty? | This | This
+16. Do you think was should spand time and energy identifying and addressing concerns that stem from dual loyalty?